 It’s interesting how many people think they need “liquid courage” to loosen up and be social.
-While it certainly increases the quantity of social activities, it decreases the quality.
+While drinking certainly increases the quantity of social activities, it decreases the quality.

-When I would talk to people while drinking, it was difficult to remember what’s been said, stay focused the stories being told, or read body language and tonality.
+When I would talk up to people while drinking, it was difficult to remember what was being said, to stay focused on the stories being told, or to read body language and tonality.

 Alcohol lowers inhibitions.
 This is a dangerous double-edged sword.
-On the one hand, your inhibitions are lowered.
-On other hand, your inhibitions are lowered.
+On the one hand, your inhibitions are lowered… On the other hand, your inhibitions are lowered.
 Your inhibitions keep you from taking the risk of connecting with another person.
-They are also keep you from doing shit to make other people lose interest in connecting with you.
+They also keep you from doing dumb shit to make other people lose interest in connecting with you.

 It’s better to select a strategy for overcoming social anxiety than rely on alcohol.
 This is the long hard way, but it gives you control.
 Alcohol is a shortcut to overcoming social anxiety but the toll for that road is severe indeed.
 Not drinking forces you to develop confidence and take risks.

 2. Alcohol keeps you from learning how to deal with emotions.

 Sober friends warned that I’d “feel everything” once I stopped drinking.
 I didn’t understand what this meant beyond thinking that I couldn’t drink after something terrible happened.

 That’s part of it, but what they were saying goes beyond that:

 The effect alcohol has on your emotional state is not unlike the effect that sunglasses have on light.

 Through the sunglasses you can see, but the light is dim.
 You can’t experience the full color and vibrancy of the world.
 If you wear them long enough, you forget the colors of basic shit like the grass or the sky.